 In a sea of designer, stylish, fashionable innerwear and lingerie, plus-size women are forced to choose from neutral colours like black, white or beige.

 Fancy elements like lacework can push up prices, or have to be imported.

 Happie Curves is breaking this pattern.
 Sonal saw a wide gap in the Indian market for inclusive inner wear clothing.
 And now, her brand is helping build a community of people who love how their clothes make them feel.

 “Happie Curves is mindful that our innerwear is fashionable and glamorous at the same time, and offers comfort and proper shape.
 We also want to feel good about what we wear.
 We want to look nice, feel nice and have nice things on our bodies.
 The day we wear pretty colourful clothes, or lingerie, we automatically feel better and we can walk with our heads up higher.” – Sonal, Founder of Happie Curves

-Globally, only one in 5 women wears the correct bra size.
-In India, where lingerie and innerwear are supposed to be a much more taboo subject, numbers aren’t exactly available.
+Globally, only one in 5 women wear the correct bra size.
+In India, where lingerie and innerwear are supposed to be a much more taboo subjects, numbers aren’t exactly available.

 But we can safely say, it follows the same or worse performance standards.

 Because of the taboo, women wear what they “think” is the right fit.
 And for plus-size women, that can often mean wearing grossly undersized bras that can have long-term physical consequences like chronic back pain, posture issues, sagging breasts etc.